-Hood College manages a fleet of owned, leased and rented vehicles for College employees and other authorized individuals to use for carrying out the business of the College.
-The College expects authorized drivers to follow guidelines for using these vehicles.
-The College requires employees to complete vehicle safety courses before operating College and commercial vehicles.
+Hood College maintains a fleet of vehicles for College employees to use for carrying out the business of the College.
+The College expects employees to follow guidelines for using these vehicles.
+Some vehicles require commercial licenses to operate.
+The College requires employees to attend an in-house vehicle safety course before operating College vans and commercial vehicles.
 Employees who request to use College vehicles or who operate vehicles as part of their job responsibilities are required to maintain valid driver's licenses and acceptable driving records.
-It is important for drivers to notify the College of any problems they encounter when using or returning a College vehicle.

 Hood College recognizes that there may be need for employees to travel on College-related business.
 Therefore, a small fleet of vehicles is provided for employees to reserve for approved uses.
 The College is further concerned about the safety of all employees and others who may be in a College vehicle.
-The College's desire to eliminate, reduce and control personal injuries and property damage is not solely based upon reducing operating costs, but includes its attempt to protect the campus community and the general public at large.
-This policy outlines usage and safety requirements for operating College vehicles.
+The